bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

         directory mask = 0700
         valid users = sc
         path = /Data/sc-backup
+        read only = no
     EOF

-After any changes are made to the /etc/samba/smb.conf configuration file the samba service must be restarted
+After any changes are made to the /etc/samba/smb.conf configuration file issue the "testparm" command to sanity check the new configuration, then restart the samba service as follows.

+    testparm
     systemctl restart smbd nmbd

-The server can now be accessed by entering "\\server-name\Public" or "\\server-name\sc" in the Windows Explorer folder name field.
+The server is now serving the following folders

+\\server-name\Public - Public folder accessible by anyone
+\\server-name\sc - The "sc" user's home directory (password protected)
+\\server-name\sc-backup - The "sc" user's backup storage directory (password protected)

+You should be able to

 #### Optional - Make samba discoverable by Windows Explorer
 Although the samba file sharing service is now accessable, it won't be